-It’s my firm belief and experience that a marriage retreat can make someone not only a better spouse, but also a better person.
-I’d like to share my own marriage retreat experience to encourage Christian couples who might be on the fence about investing the time, money and effort to attend one.
+It’s my firm belief and experience that a marriage retreat can make someone not only a better spouse but also a better person.
+I’d like to share my own marriage retreat experience to encourage Christian couples who might be on the fence about investing the time, money, and effort to attend one.

 Currently, we’re stationed as missionaries in a country that does not look favorably upon missionaries or Christians, so I’m going to leave out the specifics to protect our work there!

-Life can be a stressful, amazing, scary, beautiful and full of both trials and blessings living overseas.
+Life can be stressful, amazing, scary, beautiful, and full of both trials and blessings living overseas.
 On the one hand, my husband and I feel that being foreigners together the last few years has helped us gain a camaraderie that we didn’t fully develop when we were comfortably ministering stateside.

 What this looked like in daily life was me being easily annoyed by some of his habits, and him being harsh with me for my pessimism.
-We were still able to function like a normal Christian couple in the presence of others, but I didn’t like who we were becoming in our private interactions.
+We were still able to function as a normal Christian couple in the presence of others, but I didn’t like who we were becoming in our private interactions.